TrueFit/GildedRose/README_CL_IMPL.md

 * All string cases must match (important for category processing and item finding)
 * "Once the sell by date has passed..." means that sell_in is < 0
 * Since not explicitly mentioned in problem, the default quality adjustment is a decrease of 1 unit per day
-* Made assumption: Edge case rule #7, ""Conjured" items degrade in Quality twice as fast as normal items", does not stack with edge case #1, "Once the sell by date has passed, Quality degrades twice as fast" (i.e. decrease for Conjured items after sell by date is not 4 but only 2)
 * Made assumption: Edge case rule #3, "Aged Brie" actually increases in Quality the older it gets, that aged brie continues increasing in quality even beyond sell date, hence not combining with Edge case rule #1